 and other visualization that shows all the objects and the operation done on them with the list of users.

 Yes, you can create your own custom audit or usage metrics report across the entire tenant from all workspaces.
-You can leverage PowerShell to export the audit log into CSV, and then use that as the source of Power BI report.
-This process can be automated of course using SSIS or Azure Data Factory, In fact, this is something that we will hopefully add to the next version of Power BI Helper.
-Also, PowerShell can be useful to get much other information from the service.
+You can leverage PowerShell to export the audit log into CSV and then use that as the source of the Power BI report.
+This process can be automated using SSIS, Azure Data Factory, or Task Scheduler.
+This information is also available through Power BI Helper.
+Also, PowerShell can be useful for getting much other information from the service.
 In the next article, I’ll explain how to get even more information about the Power BI objects in your tenant using PowerShell.
 Now go ahead and create your own metrics report, and let me know if you have any comments or questions in the comments below.